accounting automation

 Your primary accounting tasks should focus on recording transactions.
 Understanding daily transactions are crucial to help you track how much cash your company has and how much it owes to others.
 The process of recording transactions includes logging and verifying the money going in and out of the door, as seen in the general ledger.

 We know that tracking all your receipts, invoices, and other essential documents can be challenging.
-However, it's imperative for tax purposes and internal records to have an audit trail to use if you find errors when balancing the books at the end of the month.
+However, tax purposes and internal records must have an audit trail to use if you find errors when balancing the books at the end of the month.

 For bills, the answer always stays the same.
 Pay them promptly to avoid penalties, upset vendors, and unwanted debt.